FilipeMCruz/fizzbuzz-code-challenge/README.md

 If that's false, I'd suggest to horizontally scale the solution and check if a cache would help tackle the performance issues.

-It provides flexibility when handling different volumes of data but does require the following changes:
+Horizontal scaling provides flexibility when handling different volumes of data but does require the following changes:

 - a load balancer needs to be placed in front of the solution (I'd probably try to use the 'Least Connection' algo since fizzbuzz is purely a CPU intensive task);
-- the stats had to be shared and stored in disk (I'd probably use redis to keep track of all requests made).
+- the stats have to be shared and stored in disk (I'd probably use redis to keep track of all requests made).

 ## Notes